m-kortas/JobSearchMatcher/README.md

 - **Concurrent Processing**: Multi-threaded job processing for faster results
 - **Web Interface**: Node.js frontend for easy job browsing

+## Disclaimer

+This code is provided as an educational example demonstrating how to combine Python's `requests` library with `BeautifulSoup` for web scraping and data extraction.

+**Important Notice:**
+- This code is for educational and research purposes only
+- Users are solely responsible for compliance with website terms of service and applicable laws
+- The author takes no responsibility for how this code is used or any consequences arising from its use
+- Always respect robots.txt files and website rate limits
+- Consider using official APIs when available instead of scraping

+Use at your own risk and discretion.

 ## 🚀 Quick Start

 ### Prerequisites